-5. Following her successful examination, the call of the Jamestown Presbyterian Church, Jamestown, North Carolina, to Cassandra Ann Riker, a candidate under the care of Pittsburgh Presbytery to serve as Associate Pastor was found in order; and the terms of the call (printed below) were approved.
-She will sign the Book of Ministerial Obligations when the way be clear, and the call was placed in her hands.
-The Commission on Ministry is satisfied that this congregation has complied with the EEO provisions of the Book of Order (G-3.0307) and the AAEEO Policy adopted by Salem Presbytery (July 1993) in offering this call for ordination and installation.
+1. That following her successful examination, the call of the Jamestown Presbyterian Church, Jamestown, North Carolina, to Cassandra Ann Riker, a candidate under the care of Pittsburgh Presbytery to serve as Associate Pastor be found in order; and the terms of the call (printed below) be approved; and that upon the signing of the Book of Ministerial Obligations, the call be placed in her hands.
+The Commission on Ministry is satisfied that this congregation has complied with the EEO provisions of the Book of Order (G-3.0307) and the AAEEO Policy adopted by Salem Presbytery (July 1993) in offering this call, pending her successful examination and ordination.
 The effective date is June 1, 2020.

-Cash Salary \$35,000
+\$35,000

-Housing Allowance \$18,000
+\$18,000

-Automobile Expense Fed.
+Fed.
 Rate

-Continuing Education \$ 1,200
+\$ 1,200

-Business/Professional Expenses \$ 1,200
+\$ 1,200

-SECA \$ 4,100
+\$ 4,100

-Cell Phone Allowance \$ 720
+\$ 720

-Moving Costs Provided
+Provided

-Vacation 4 weeks
+4 weeks

-Study Leave 2 weeks
+2 weeks